harplife/zettelkasten/algorithms_panos_louridas.md

 ## Shortest Path
 - ![[11884_002_fig_010.jpg]]
 - Finding the shortest path from A to F using a greedy heuristic would result with a path A-C-E-F with the length of 8.
 It is not the shortest path.
-- One of the algorithms used to find the shortest path is called **Dijkstra's Algorithm**.
-It uses an idea called Relaxation,
+- One of the algorithms used to find the shortest path is called [Dijkstra's Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
+-